smaswin21/migration_analysis/README.md

 3. [Contributing](#contributing)
 4. [Credits](#credits)

-## Installation ADD CONTENT

-## Installation

-Got it!
-Here's the revised version:

 ## Installation

 To set up and install our project on your local device, follow these steps: